marcopennekamp/lore/specification/expressions.md

 ### Intrinsic Function Calls

-Many functions in the Lore standard library, especially the most fundamental ones, defer their implementation to **intrinsics**, which are functions built into the Lore VM.
+Many functions in the Lore standard library, especially the most fundamental ones, defer their implementation to **intrinsics**, which are functions built into the Lore runtime.

 The syntax of an intrinsic function call is as follows: